Pages

 Monday, April 13, 2020

-One Woman's Journey from Apartheid to Ubuntu
+Judy's Journey from Apartheid to Ubuntu

-2019/04/01 PSW
+2019/04/01 PSW revised: 2024/09/30

-This title for my memoir came to me only recently, as I became aware of a significant focus in the collection of my stories from the 1990s with details and backstories of many months of PhD research in northeast Zimbabwe, and travel across southern Africa.
+., as I became aware of a significant focus in the collection of my stories from the 1990s with details and backstories of many months of PhD research in northeast Zimbabwe, and travel across southern Africa.

 It was in the senior-school history class at Roedean that I began to sense something missing in the lessons we were getting from ‘Dickie Bird’ (as we nick-named our history teacher).
 Although I had no way to explain the problem, I knew it was real.
 Then, with two years to go before matriculation (graduation) I had an option.
 I made the choice to take art and art history instead.
 And while I was certainly not one of our class’s top artists, it turned out to be an excellent decision.
 In addition to time for painting, sculpture and pottery, the art history class covered many eras, aptly named in our textbook, Art Through the Ages.